tanishalalwani27/AI-planet-hackathon/README.md

-## How to Run the Notebook

-1.  **Download Files**: Ensure you have `Train_Data.csv`, `Test_Data.csv`, and `submission_notebook.ipynb`.
-2.  **Open in Google Colab**: Go to [colab.research.google.com](https://colab.research.google.com/), click `File` -> `Upload notebook`, and select `submission_notebook.ipynb`.
-3.  **Upload CSVs to Colab Session**: In Colab, click the folder icon (Files tab) on the left sidebar, then click "Upload to session storage" to upload `Train_Data.csv` and `Test_Data.csv`.
-4.  **Run All Cells**: Go to `Runtime` -> `Run all` to execute the entire notebook.

-This will train the model, evaluate it, and generate `submission.csv` in your Colab session.

-## Submission Summary
+Submission Summary
 This submission presents a machine learning model to predict whether an individual is a 'Senior' (65+) or 'Adult' (under 65) based on the National Health and Nutrition Examination Survey (NHANES) dataset.
 The process involved robust data preprocessing, including imputation of missing values and one-hot encoding of categorical features.
 An XGBoost Classifier was trained with hyperparameter tuning, demonstrating strong internal validation metrics (Accuracy, Precision, Recall, F1-Score, and ROC AUC all at 1.0000).
-The `submission_.csv` file contains the model's predictions for the test set, formatted as required for the hackathon.
+The submission_1.csv file contains the model's predictions for the test set, formatted as required for the hackatho